jacklul/USharpVideo-Subtitles/README.md

 - Make sure that the settings popup is not visible at this time as it will stay in the old position until it is re-opened

-### SubtitleOverlayHandler.GetCanvasTransform(): Transform

-Use this method to get transform values of the overlay's `Canvas` in case you want to display something on the same screen

-### SubtitleOverlayHandler.IsSettingsPopupActive(): bool
+### SubtitleControlHandler.IsSettingsPopupActive(): bool

 Check if settings popup is currently open

+### SubtitleControlHandler.ToggleSettingsPopup(): void

+Toggle settings popup, use this to show and hide the popup using separate button

 ### SubtitleControlHandler.ImportSettingsFromString(string): void

 Import settings from the given string (the same string which is displayed in the settings window), the format is pretty easy to figure out

-### SubtitleControlHandler.ToggleSettingsPopup(): void

-Toggle settings popup, use this to show and hide the popup using separate button